 If there are only type 2 frequencies.
 Specifically, if some type 2 frequencies can provide only NR SL configuration, the other type 2 frequencies can provide only LTE SL configuration.
 On the other hand, the UE can support both NR and LTE SL traffics.
 When the UE camping on any type 2 frequencies, it can only acquire SL configuration for one SL RAT, but actually the UE may be in coverage for both of the two SL RATs since UE will determine its coverage status of each SL RAT independently as per current specification.
 Then for the other SL RAT of which UE cannot acquire SL configuration from the camping cell, whther pre-configuration is allowed to be used ?

-Question 3: For the case that if UE supports both NR and LTE SL, but UE’s camped cell can only provide on SL RAT configuration, whether pre-configured SL resource can be used on the other RAT if the UE is also in-coverage of that RAT ?
+Question 3: For the case that if UE supports both NR and LTE SL, but UE’s camped cell can only provide one SL RAT configuration, whether pre-configured SL resource can be used on the other RAT if the UE is also in-coverage of that RAT ?

 - Alt 1: Yes